 There is no fee to join or attend but registration for each session is required.
 To offer a unique perspective, each month’s discussion will be led by a different representative of one of the cemeteries whose areas of interest and expertise vary.

 The COVID-19 pandemic allowed us to expand our audiences beyond the physical boundaries of our cemeteries and we continue to host virtual tours of the cemeteries and lectures highlighting our horticultural endeavors and history.

 The Friends of Laurel Hill present free virtual programs year-round on topics such as history, horticulture, end of life planning and death awareness, author lectures, and more.
 To watch recordings of past programs, click here.

 Though our cemeteries are beautiful to visit all year, fall in the cemeteries is unparalleled.
-From mid-September through early November, visitors can enjoy outdoor theatre, the Rest in Peace 5K, Soul Crawl nighttime history tours, True Tales from the Tombs where actors portray Laurel Hill’s permanent residents, and fun for the whole family at Fall Family Day.
-The Friends also host the Gravediggers’ Ball every October, which is the largest fundraising event for the cemeteries.
+From mid-September through early November, visitors can enjoy outdoor theatre, Soul Crawl nighttime history tours, True Tales from the Tombs where actors portray Laurel Hill’s permanent residents, and fun for the whole family at Fall Family Day.